NVIDIA/modulus/docs/tutorials/profiling.rst

 .. note::
-    Modulus does not depend on `line_profiler`.
+    PhysicsNeMo does not depend on `line_profiler`.
 If you want to see these results yourself, run `pip install line_profiler` and rerun the script.

 And of course, when presented like this, the issue is clear.
 The dataloader is too slow!